Clemson vs. Syracuse NCAA Football Odds, Plays and Insights | October 15, 2021

 Over/Under Insights

-- Clemson has combined with its opponents to put up more than 45 points just two times this season.
+- Clemson and its opponents have combined for 45 points just twice this year.

-- Syracuse has combined with its opponents to score more than 45 points in four of six games this season.
+- The two teams combine to score 52.7 points per game, 7.7 more than the total in this contest.

-- The combined points per game average of the two teams, 52.7, is 7.7 points above Friday's over/under.

-- The 36.2 combined points per game that these two squads have allowed this season are 8.8 fewer than the 45 total in this contest.
+- The 36.2 combined points per game that these two squads have allowed this season are 8.8 fewer than the 45 over/under in this contest.

-- The average total in Tigers games this season is 50.7, 5.7 points more than Friday's total of 45.
+- The Tigers and their opponents have scored an average of 50.7 points per game in 2021, 5.7 more than Friday's total.

-- The 45-point total for this game is 6.9 points below the 51.9 points per game average total in Orange games this season.

 Clemson Stats and Trends